RainingClouds/how-we-work/PRICING_MODEL.md

 # Pricing Model

 We offer either Time-N-Material to the clients.

 ### Time and Material Pricing Model

 We price projects at a per person, per week rate.
 It is based on the time spent on the project in hours.
 We apply the hourly rate * total hours spent on by the developers on a sprint would be the payable amount for the client.

-In this type of pricing model, invoices are raised at the end of the week.
+We raise the invoices at the end of the week and clients are expected to pay the invoices immediately.

-## Why do we say no to fixed cost models ?
+## NO Fixed Cost Model

-We feel that clients never have the exact understanding of the entire project.
-Even if they do, the understanding evolves during the development.
+1. With a Fixed-Price model, you build specification in the beginning, which means you are effectively making serious decisions when you have the least amount of information.
+You can’t change (or it gets difficult / expensive to change) when you learn.

 **Case Study**